azsry/phasmophobia_mechanics/README.md

 - Ghosts cannot enter hunting phase during this time, but will instead be sent straight to their favourite room.
 - "Hunting phase" starts immediately after setup phase, but this merely means regular phase, and not a true hunting phase
 - Entering a recognised phrase into a Ouija Board has a 1-in-3 chance of ending setup phase
--

 ### Idle
 All ghosts have an idle timer of 2-6 seconds, set when they return to an idle state

 Once their idle timer has elapsed, they have a chance of entering hunting phase or interaction phase, depending on the team's average insanity and the current hunting multiplier.

 ### Wander
-Ghosts can wander up to 3m from their current location at a time.
+- Ghosts can wander up to 3m from their current location at a time.
-Wraiths can occasionally teleport to the player's location, leaving a Ghost Interaction EMF (Level 2) at their new location
+- Wraiths can occasionally teleport to the player's location, leaving a Ghost Interaction EMF (Level 2) at their new location
+- If a crucifix is within 3m of the ghost (or 5m for banshees), the crucifix will be used, and the ghost will be sent back to their favourite room.

+- If a smudge stick is within 1.5m of their teleport destination, they will return to their favourite room
+- If a smudge stick is within 6m of the ghost, it will:
+  - add a random value between 20 and 30 to their activity multiplier,
+  - stop the ghost from hunting for 90s (or 180s for Spirits)
+  - stop Yureis from wandering for 90s

+- Banshees choose a new target when their current target dies, or if they leave the building.
+If no players are in the building, they will return to their favourite room.
+- Revenants move 1.5x slower than other ghosts when not chasing a player.
+When they are chasing a player, they are 2x faster than other ghosts.
+- Jinns move at 2x Unity's default navmesh movement speed when you are more than 4m away from it, and the fusebox is on.

 ### Ghost appearing
 Ghosts have a random chance of appearing only as a shadow, but only for alive players.
+Dead players will always see the full model.

 ### Hunting
 Ghosts can teleport between 2 and 15m at the start of a hunting phase